 top of page

-The idea of Amanda's Sober Living House began as Paula Jolly and her daughter, Amanda Lynn, researched sober living options in the area.
-Amanda suffered from substance use disorder for over ten years.
+The concept for Amanda's Sober Living House emerged when Paula Jolly and her daughter, Amanda Lynn, explored sober living alternatives in their community where choices were limited.
+Amanda battled substance use disorder for more than a decade.

-While the house bears Amanda's name, she lost her battle with substance use in February of 2020, missing the opening of the house in March of 2022.
+Although the house is named after Amanda, she tragically lost her fight with addiction in February 2020, 2 years before the house's opening in March 2022.

-Amanda's House provides compassionate transitional housing for women searching for substance use recovery living options.
+Amanda's House offers compassionate transitional housing for women seeking recovery from substance use disorder, trauma and mental health challenges.

 Amanda's Story